TathergangBrathering/Alphabetazation/draft/Breathless.md

 C
 Let's climb up to the highest roof top in the world.
 Am                         G   C
-Just hold on to bond, oho, oho
+Just hold on to our bond, oho, oho
 C
 You really are addicted, skin to skin inebriated
 Am                                 G   C
 Fall into my arms and just relax, oho, oho.

                  F        C                   G   Am